-Mont Orgueil and Elizabeth Castle both acquired by deed of gift of the usufruct from the Government of Jersey.
+- Mont Orgueil and Elizabeth Castle both acquired by deed of gift of the usufruct from the Government of Jersey.

-Grosnez Castle held via a 30-year lease with Rosel Estates Limited commencing 1st May 2013.
+- Grosnez Castle held via a 30-year lease with Rosel Estates Limited commencing 1st May 2013.

-Hamptonne, La Houge Bie and La Cotte, all held via separate 99-year leases with The Société Jersiaise commencing 1st January 2019.
+- Hamptonne, La Hougue Bie and La Cotte, all held via separate 99-year leases with the Société Jersiaise commencing 1 January 2019.

-St Catherines Powder Magazine, Archirondel Tower, Seymour Tower, Icho Tower, Civil Defense Bunker in Trinity, L'Etacquerel Fort and Powder Magazine, Fort Leicester, Les Hurets Guardhouse, La Crête Fort, La Tour Janvarin/Portelet Tower, La Rosière Quarry Stone Crusher and Powder Magazine, Radio Tower at Corbière, La Rocco Tower, La Tour Carrée and Battery, Barge Aground, Kempt Tower, Lewis Tower and Plemont Battery, Fort and Guardhouse.

-All held via a 99-year lease with The Public of the Island of Jersey commencing 11th December 2020.
+- All held via a 99-year lease with The Public of the Island of Jersey commencing 11 December 2020:

+- St Catherine's Powder Magazine

+- Archirondel Tower

+- Seymour Tower

+- Icho Tower

+- Civil Defence Bunker in Trinity

+- L'Étacquerel Fort and Powder Magazine

+- Fort Leicester

+- Les Hurets Guardhouse

+- La Crête Fort

+- La Tour Janvrin/ Portelet Tower

+- La Rosière Quarry Stone Crusher and Powder Magazine

+- Radio Tower at Corbière

+- La Rocco Tower

+- La Tour Carrée and Battery

+- Barge Aground

+- Kempt Tower

+- Lewis Tower

+- Plémont Battery, Fort and Guardhouse.

-Le Hocq Tower held via a 25-year lease with the Parish of St Clement commencing 24th June 2017.
+- Le Hocq Tower held via a 25-year lease with the Parish of St Clement commencing 24 June 2017.

-HERITAGE ASSETS
+Costs of the care and maintenance and insurance of all collections managed by the Trust, whether owned by the Société Jersiaise, the Trust, the Government of Jersey or National Trust for Jersey, are borne by the Trust and are reflected in these financial statements.

+Heritage Assets